How To Find Your Mission

 - Begin with the right question.
 Don’t ask yourself, “What do I want to do with my life?”
 That is, don’t focus on a career.
 That would be strategy, not a mission.
 Instead, ask yourself, “What kind of value feels like the most important value I could create?”

 - You’re after meaningfulness not passion.
 Thought the two are by no means mutually exclusive, they are distinct.
 Passion is usually more associated with the strategies you use to fulfill your mission (with sculpting, for example, rather than with a mission to fill the world with beauty).

-- Create a list of 50 things that have brought you great joy in the past and 50 ongoing activities that continue to bring you great joy in the present.
-The point in aiming for 100 items isn’t to reach 100 per se but to create an exhaustive list.
+- Create an exhaustive list of things that have brought you great joy in the past and and exhaustive lists of ongoing activities that continue to bring you great joy in the present.
 Including your current job is a good idea; including the aspects of your current job that you enjoy the most is even better.